Skip to Content

 miami kayaking with manatees

-If you’re not fond of kayaking, there are also plenty of places to hike or even go bike riding.
+If you’re not fond of kayaking, there are also plenty of places to hike or even bike riding.
 Cycling seems to be a popular activity in the area, and you can rent bikes from the same outdoor center.
+We went kayaking and accidentally got lost which kept us out in the water for 3-4 hours.
+So just make sure you have Google Maps available to you so you know how to get back.

 Near the Virginia Keys, there is Crandon Park which is another place you can go kayaking or snorkeling.
 On your walk, you can go to a nature preserve and see beautiful birdlife and butterflies.

-If you visit on the third Friday of the month, you’ll be able to experience one of their Cultural Fridays.
+If you visit on the third Friday of the month, you can experience one of their Cultural Fridays.
 Between 7 pm to 11 pm, you can see a showcasing of the amazing art scene of the neighborhood and go on tours.

 Whether you’re looking for dinner or enjoying some inspirational art, visiting Little Havana is a great way to enjoy a day in Miami.

-Once you’ve grown accustomed to the Miami weather and have spent a long day at the beach, perhaps it’s time you spend some time enjoying the famous nightlife?
+You should also can’t come to Miami and not explore the nightlife.
+Once you’ve grown accustomed to the Miami weather and have spent a long day at the beach, perhaps it’s time you spend time enjoying the famous nightlife.

 As a quick note, any drinks you buy at a place will be quite expensive.
 It might be worth it to buy something for yourself at one of their many stores beforehand and then spend less at the function.

-Florida is well-known for its alligators, and if you want to see them, then visiting the Everglades is the perfect way to do it.
+Florida is well-known for its alligators, and if you want to see them, visiting the Everglades is the perfect way to do it.
 It’s around a 45-minute to an hour drive from Miami and is accessible by taking the Tamiami Trail.
+This is why it’s also worth renting a car when you come to Miami.

-Check Out The Phillip and Patricia Frost Museum of Science
+Philip and Patricia Frost Museum of Science aquarium

 Phillip and Patricia Frost Museum of Science

-Apart from the planetarium and aquarium, there is a science exhibition as well as a dinosaur exhibit opening up soon.
+Apart from the planetarium and aquarium, there is a science exhibition as well as a dinosaur exhibit opening up soon according to their signs.
 You can also get a fantastic view of the Miami skyline from here.

 While the Miami weather makes it an excellent place for walks and runs, it’s not easy to get around on foot.
 Depending on where you’re staying, you might not be able to travel the roads, especially with all the construction that goes on.